crsl4/phylogenetics-class/exercises/notebook-log.md

 3. We find the running commands in the [docs](http://www.clustal.org/download/clustalw_help.txt)

-4. We run the command
+4. We run the command.
+Note that you do not need the full path if you installed ClustalW with conda, you only need to call `clustalw`

 ```shell
 $ ~/Dropbox/software/clustalw-2.1-macosx/clustalw2 -ALIGN -INFILE=primatesAA.fasta -OUTFILE=primatesAA-aligned.fasta -OUTPUT=FASTA